bokkypoobah/TheManager/README.md

 **WIP** - If this dapp is not working as expected, please clear your LocalStorage and IndexedDB entries for this dapp and try again.

 Notes:
-* Jun 25 2024 - Infura seems to have changed their event log scraping server's responses so that errors are returned when there are more than a few hundred events in the `getLog()` calls.
+* <strike>Jun 25 2024 - Infura seems to have changed their event log scraping server's responses so that errors are returned when there are more than a few hundred events in the `getLog()` calls.
 This limit used to be 10k.</strike>

 * Jun 25 2024 - Infura now returning results with 10k max as normal.